 Frances and Nathalie Lord both left Rollins in 1908.
 Prof. Lord, twelve years older than her sister, retired; but Nathalie Lord returned to teaching, spending seven years at the Calhoun School in Alabama, where many of the teachers were Hampton graduates.
 We have no information on her final years before her death in Wakefield, MA, in February 1928.

 The Archives holds no correspondence between Miss Lord and Mr. Washington, but a note to the Booker T. Washington Papers states that “Throughout her career she gave BTW frank and cogent advice and encouraged him to continue the Hampton approach to educational and social philosophy.”
 This approach sometimes brought Mr. Washington into conflict with others, such as W.E.B.
 Du Bois, who questioned its effectiveness.
 In 1895, Mr. Washington gave a controversial speech at an exposition in Atlanta that became known as “The Atlanta Compromise.”
-Thanks to a later recording made in 1904, his famous voice–shaped in part by his former teacher–can be heard reading excerpts of this speech at http://www.youtube.com/watch?v=sZuvQJutHiY .
+In a brief recording of the first part of this speech, his famous voice–shaped in part by his former teacher–can be heard at https://bit.ly/2Lc604K.

 ~ by D. Moore, Archival Specialist